gravitational/workshop/docker.md

 #
 ```

-This gives an illusion that you `SSH` in a container, however there is no remote network connection.
+This gives an illusion that you `SSH` in a container.
+However, there is no remote network connection.
 The process `/bin/sh` started an instead of running in the host OS joined all namespaces of the container.

-* `-t` flag attaches terminal for interactive typing
+* `-t` flag attaches terminal for interactive typing.
-* `-i` flag attaches input/output from the terminal to the process
+* `-i` flag attaches input/output from the terminal to the process.

 **Starting and stopping containers**